DevMountain/iOS-Public/Afternoon Projects/Unit 1 - UIKit & Fundamentals/Day 2/SolarSystem-master/README.md

 - let neptune = Planet(planetName: “Neptune”, planetImageName: “neptune”, planetDiameter: 49528, planetDayLength: 16.1, maxMillionKMsFromSun: 4495.1)
 - let pluto = Planet(planetName: “Pluto”, planetImageName: “pluto”, planetDiameter: 2370, planetDayLength: 153.3, maxMillionKMsFromSun: 5906.4)

-4. Return an array of the planet objects you just created
+4. Return the array of the planet objects you just created
-5. Set your `planets` to be static so we can access them with an instance of our `Planet Controller`
+5. Set your `planets` to be static so we can access them without an instance of our `Planet Controller`

 ---
-## Master List View
+## PlanetListTableViewController
 Build a view that lists the planets using a `UITableViewController` scene.
 Implement the `UITableViewDataSource` protocol methods (refer to the [documentation](https://developer.apple.com/documentation/uikit/uitableviewdatasource) for a refresher if needed).
 Note that one could use a `UIViewController` with a `UITableView` placed on it, but `UITableViewController` implements a full screen `UITableView` by default.

 <details>